logansease/SeaseAssist/README.md

 ##Alerts

-###MBProgressHUD+Singleton
+###SAMBProgressHUD+Singleton
-An extension to MBProgressHUD to show a loading dialog singleton without needing to add it to your view or set it up.
+An extension to SAMBProgressHUD to show a loading dialog singleton without needing to add it to your view or set it up.
 ```objective-c
 +(void)showWithTitle:(NSString*)title;
 +(void)hide;